LawnMaster Robotic Mower Support: L-Series

-The L10 can be programmed to start at a specific time each day.
+The L10/L12 can be programmed to start at a specific time each day.
 The start time can be changed by turning the mower off, then on again via the switch underneath the mower.
-The L10 will mow every day, for the duration selected using the keypad.
-Please note that turning the L10 off via the switch underneath the mower for any reason will alter the start time.
+The robot mower will mow every day, for the duration selected using the keypad.
+Please note that turning the L10/L12 off via the switch underneath the mower for any reason will alter the start time.
 The new start time will be the time at which the mower is turned on again and the start operation is performed.

-The L10 is extremely quiet at only 62dB.
-Enjoy a snooze while the L10 takes care of the lawn!
+Both the L10 and the L12 are extremely quiet at only 62dB.
+Enjoy a snooze while the robot takes care of the lawn!

 Although the boundary wire can be buried if desired, it’s not necessarily recommended.
 Cutting the grass very short where the boundary wire is to be laid is usually enough, and after a few weeks the grass will have grown over the boundary wire, making it practically invisible.
 Laying the boundary without burying it also makes it easier to make changes and repairs later.